 All latest stories

-The Eurogroup discussed the state of play of the first review of Greece's macroeconomic adjustment programme.
+The Eurogroup welcomed a staff-level agreement between Greece and the institutions, paving the way for the finalisation of the first review of Greece's macroeconomic adjustment programme.

 Member States are making progress with reforms and addressing macroeconomic imbalances, but more is needed to consolidate Europe's recovery.